 2014’s best site is…

-Jova Construction was chosen in Week 17 of the Web Top 5 and was picked for its light and airy persona which is present throughout the site.
+Jova Construction was chosen in Week 17 of the Website of the Week Awards and was picked for its light and airy persona which is present throughout the site.
 Interactive and visually stimulating without ever appearing overcrowded, the site is an excellent fusion of design and functionality, which reflects its statement: “The second generation, which is leading the company today, is passionate about design, art and integrated technology”.
-This site was a worthy winner of the Web Top 5.
+This site was a worthy winner.

 The second site of 2014 on our list is the website of Victoria Beckham.
 This was easily the best shopping experience that we encountered in 2014, with shoppers given the two distinct options of LOOK or SHOP.
 LOOK reveals a generous selection of stills and videos from Victoria Beckham’s creations on the catwalk and in the studio, whilst the SHOP section uses minimal design to foreground its beautiful products and create a simple shopping experience.